Concord Drugs FY26 profit surges 215% to ₹105.50 lakh

-Concord Drugs Limited reported a 215% increase in consolidated net profit to ₹105.50 lakh for FY26, driven by a 74% rise in revenue from operations to ₹7,877.13 lakh.
-The Board approved the financial results on May 27, 2026.
-The company also issued preferential shares and warrants, increasing its paid-up capital.
-Auditors flagged long outstanding trade receivables of ₹4.14 crore without provisions.
+Concord Drugs Limited reported a consolidated net profit of ₹105.50 lakh for FY26, a 215% increase from the previous year, driven by a 74% surge in revenue to ₹7,877.13 lakh.
+The Board approved the results on May 27, 2026.
+The auditors noted outstanding trade receivables of ₹4.14 crore without provision for bad debts.

 *this image is generated using AI for illustrative purposes only.